Diamondbacks vs. Nationals Player Props Betting Odds

 Carroll Stats

-- Carroll will look for his third straight game with a hit in this contest.
-During his last five outings he is hitting .263 with a double, a home run, three walks and three RBI.
+- Carroll will look for his fourth straight game with a hit in this contest.
+During his last five outings he is hitting .421 with a double, two home runs, three walks and three RBI.

 Carroll Recent Games